 Consult with experts

 When planning activities, it’s important to make sure that best practices around public education and healthy eating are covered.
-See the section called Support in Your Community for more information on who to contact in your community.
+Refer to the section called Support in Your Community for more information on who to contact in your community.

 You don’t have to be the expert